Apply for Housing

 Many new students assume that if they have a private room or live with someone they already know, they won’t have roommate or other interpersonal conflicts.
 This is NOT usually the case!
 Anytime you share a space with or live in close proximity to others, some differences in habits, preferences, tastes, etc., are going to occur.
 Most of these conflicts are minor and can pretty easily be resolved.
 Learning to handle these differences and disputes appropriately is an important part of learning how to deal with future interpersonal conflicts—problems with co-workers, significant others, bosses, neighbors, etc. We understand that this is one of the scariest parts of living on their own for many of our students.
 You may not feel comfortable or know how to handle these problems because you probably haven’t had to face them before.
 It’s OK.
 We can help you learn these skills.
 Learning these skills can really help build your confidence and help prepare you for “real world” situations.
 Good communication, an open mind and mutual respect are great places to start.
 Of course, we can’t help if we don’t know you need it, so please let us know when problems arise.

-Current year room and board rates are available on our web page (listed under Cost) and in hard copy form at our office in the Centennial Village Office Suite near the tower entrance.
+Current year rate sheets are available on our web page and in hard copy form at our office in the Centennial Village Office Suite near the tower entrance.
 We think you will find that our rates are regionally competitive and that a range of affordable options is available.

 We understand that attending college represents a significant financial and personal investment for our students and their families.
 It is our goal to provide you exceptional value for your money by providing a comprehensive package of quality facilities, amenities, convenience and broad scope of both personal and academic support services that you just can’t find in off-campus housing options.